-This paper described the results of applying the Lomb periodogram method to estimating RTT from unidirectional packet traces including TCP segments with different congestion control algorithms, TCP Reno, CUBIC TCP, TCP Vegas, and TCP Veno.
-Among them, the packet traces for TCP Reno and CUBIC TCP are collected in the network configuration using only Ethernet, and those for TCP Vegas and TCP Veno are from WLAN configuration.
+This paper described the results of applying the autocorrelation based method and the Lomb periodogram method to estimating RTT from unidirectional packet traces including TCP segments with different congestion control algorithms, TCP Reno, CUBIC TCP, TCP Vegas, and TCP Veno.
 The performance evaluation gave the following results.